magento/merchdocs/src/cms/page-builder-workspace.md

 _Mobile viewport preview, width: 768px_

 ### Breakpoint settings
-The viewport buttons also give you the option to apply content type settings to the viewport you have selected.
+The viewport buttons also provide the option to apply different styles to content types based on the selected viewport breakpoints.
 By default, Page Builder provides breakpoint settings for the Minimum Height fields of Rows, Columns, Tabs, Tab Items, Banners, Sliders, and Slides.
+When you select the Mobile viewport and then open the editor for one of those content types, you can enter field values specific to the Mobile viewport.
 Content type fields that allow specific breakpoint settings show an icon to the right of the field, as shown here for the Row:

 ![Icon indicator for breakpoint setting]({% link images/images-ee/page-builder-workspace-viewport-field-breakpoint.png %}){: .zoom}
 _Icon indicator for breakpoint setting, width: 768px_